Urn Plant Care

 Want to hide a plain nursery pot?
 Slip it into a cachepot -- a decorative container without drainage holes.
 I put small rocks in the bottom of my cachepots to hold plants above the drainage water.
 As the water evaporates, it adds humidity around the plant.

-In mature plants (3 years old), the mottled, silvery green foliage is upstaged by a crown of long-lasting pink bracts.
+In mature plants (3 years old), the mottled, silvery green foliage is upstaged by a crown of pink bracts.
 Between the bracts, small violet flowers appear that quickly turn red.
-The flowers themselves are short-lived, but the bracts last for a few months.
+The flowers themselves are short-lived, but the bracts last for a month or longer.

 Got a late bloomer?
 Plants that don't produce bracts aren't getting enough light.
 Move your plant to brighter location.